Ḥumāt ad-Diyār: Post-Assad regime

 On 18 January 2025, the Syrian Football Association announced to FIFA that it would make a series of changes when appearing in football matches.
 Among these changes, this included a new anthem, "Fī Sabīli al-Majd" ('In Pursuit of Glory') by the poet Omar Abu Risha, serving as a temporary national anthem until a permanent resolution regarding the official anthem could be determined.
+In March 2025, the Constitutional Declaration was signed by President Ahmed al-Sharaa, and Article 5 states that the national anthem shall be determined by law.

-On 19 October 2025, President Ahmed al-Sharaa met with the Minister of Culture Mohammed Yassin Saleh alongside a group of "several writers and poets", during which, "arrangements related to the national anthem of the Syrian Arab Republic were addressed."
+On 19 October 2025, al-Sharaa met with Minister of Culture Mohammed Yassin Saleh and a group of "several writers and poets", during which "arrangements related to the national anthem of the Syrian Arab Republic were addressed."